vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 #### Getting Detailed Application Status

-You can get more fine-grained application status using the `cf app` command.
+You can get fine-grained application status using the `cf app` command.

 ```bash
 > cf app python-demo